-Our Water Board meets on the second Tuesday at 5:30 p.m. at Milan City Hall which is located at 1061 South Main Street.
+Our City Board meets on the second Tuesday of each month at 5:30 p.m. at the Milan City Hall which is located at 1061 South Main Street .
 Please feel free to participate in these meetings.

 Is our water system meeting other rules that govern our operations?